vccw/vccw.github.io/index.md

 title: Home Page
 ---

-Planning is in progress for the spring Violet Crown Festival, coming May 7th at Brentwood Elementary.
-Details about artist applications and sponsorship will be posted soon.
+Our next event is the <a href="vcf.html">Violet Crown Festival</a> on Saturday May 7th at Brentwood Elementary School.
+If you'd like to apply as an vendor, see <a href="vcf_apply.html">the online application</a>.

 To get up-to-date information as the festival nears, check the [Violet Crown Festival page on Facebook](https://www.facebook.com/VioletCrownFestival).